 Instructions

-- Preheat the oven to 350° with the rack in the center.
+- Prep.
+Preheat the oven to 350℉ with the rack in the center.

 - Make the cake batter.
-Stir together flour, spices, salt, baking soda, baking powder, and spices in a large mixing bowl.
-Add the sugar, eggs, vegetable oil, and apple sauce and beat with a hand mixer until smooth, scraping down the sides of the bowl with a spatula if needed.
-Add chopped apples and stir by hand,
+Stir together the flour, salt, baking soda, baking powder, and spices in a large mixing bowl.
+Add both sugars, eggs, vegetable oil, and apple sauce and beat with a hand mixer until smooth, scraping down the sides of the bowl with a spatula if needed.
+Add the chopped apples and stir by hand,

 - Bake.
-Pour batter into a 10 x 15-inch jelly roll pan or a 13 x 9 baking dish.
-Bake for 18-22 minutes, until the cake is golden brown and a toothpick inserted into the center comes out with just a few moist crumbs.
-Cool in the pan for at least 2 hours before making the frosting.
+Pour the batter into a 13×9 baking dish.
+Sart checking at 35 minutes for doneness.
+The cake is ready when it's golden brown and a toothpick inserted into the center comes out with just a few moist crumbs.

 - Make the caramel frosting.
-Bring ½ cup brown sugar, ¼ cup butter, and 3 tablespoons of milk to a boil in a 2-quart saucepan over medium heat, whisking constantly.
+Bring the brown sugar, butter, and milk to a boil in a 2-quart saucepan over medium heat, whisking constantly.
 Boil for 1 minute, continuing to whisk.
-Remove from the heat, and using a hand mixer, gradually beat in powdered sugar until smooth, until the icing begins to cool and thickens slightly.
+Remove from the heat, and using a hand mixer, gradually beat in the powdered sugar until smooth and slightly thickened.
 Pour immediately over the cooled cake.

 - Cool and serve.
 Let the frosting cool and harden for at least 20 minutes.
 It should set up very quickly to form a firm layer.
 Cut into squares and serve.